a-mohan1/a-mohan1.github.io/index.md

     </figure>
 </div>

 More recently, I completed the MicroMasters program in Statistics and Data Science from MITx.
-Here is a video I made of particle dynamics, this time based on a Gaussian flow simulation.
+Here is a video I made of particle dynamics, this time based on a Gaussian process flow simulation.

 <div class="video">
     <figure style="width: 400px" class="align-center">